 Documentation management

-Maintaining proper documentation of processes, procedures, and policies related to the SaaS solution to ensure clarity, consistency, and compliance.
+Is there proper documentation of all processes, procedures, and policies to ensure clarity, consistency, and compliance?

 Asset/inventory management